32 Years of History

 Client & Customer Accessible Service Standards

-Bethesda House is committed to excellence in serving all clients and customers including persons with disabilities.
+Bethesda House is committed to excellence in serving all clients and customers, including people with disabilities.

-Accessible client and customer service is not just about ramps or automatic door openers.
-It’s about understanding that persons with disabilities may have different needs.
-This plan outlines how Bethesda House provides services to people with disabilities, being guided by the principles of independence, dignity, integration and equality of opportunity.
+Accessible client (Shelter, Outreach) and customer (Second Chance Store) service is not just about ramps or automatic door openers.
+It’s about understanding that people with disabilities may have different needs.
+This plan outlines how Bethesda House provides services to people with disabilities, being guided by the principles of independence, dignity, integration, and equality of opportunity.

 Communication

-Bethesda House staff and volunteers consider a person’s disability when communicating with them.
+Bethesda House staff and volunteers will consider a person’s disability when communicating with them.
+We commit to communicating in ways that take their disabilities into account.

 Assistive Devices

-Bethesda House allows assistive devices in our buildings, such as wheelchairs, walkers and oxygen tanks, etc. An assistive device is defined as any piece of equipment a person with a disability uses to help them with daily living.
+Bethesda House allows assistive devices such as wheelchairs, walkers, and oxygen tanks, etc in our buildings.
+An assistive device is defined as any piece of equipment a person with a disability uses to help them with daily living.

 Service Animals